COPRS/production-common/docs/architecture/README.md

 If retry limit exceeded or no rule found, the message will be send to a mission specific parking lot.

 #### Parking Lot
 Messages from the parking lot will be processed by the parking lot application that will push the message into a mongo database to persist it.
-A rest interface is exposed and allows the operator to decide how to handle with this message (delete it, restart or resubmit etc).
+A rest interface is exposed and allows the operator to decide how to handle with this message (drop it, restart or resubmit etc).

 ![DLQ_Manager.png](media/DLQ_Manager.png)